LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/manual/main.md

   - **Manage filters** opens the ban and [filter management](#manage-filters) screen;
   - **Include NSFW contents** enables a client-side filter to exclude sensitive posts;
-  - **Blur NSFW media** allows, if sensitive contents are included, to blur images and hide videos when they occur in timelines.
+  - **Blur NSFW media** allows, if sensitive contents are included, to blur images and hide videos when they occur in timelines;
+- **Debug**
+  - **Enable anonymous crash reports** determines whether anonymous crash reports are enabled for all accounts (changing this option requires the app to be restarted afterwards).

 <p id="markdown-formatting">
 * please choose wisely: <em>Markdown</em> is supported only by some versions of Mastodon (e.g.